Vulnerable-applications-for-android/VulnerableAndroidApplication/Walkthroughs/Vulnerable Activity.md

 The Activity component is one of the main components used when creating Android applications.
 An Activity is what provides a window where the apps UI is drawn.
 In general every screen in an app is a different Activity such as in a emailing app the screen showing all of the emails would usually be a differnt Activity to the screen displaying a specific email.

-When using Activities in a app you must declare the Activity within the manifest file for that project such as in the image bellow.
+When using Activities in a app you must declare the Activity within the manifest file for that project.

 ## How to explopit the vulnerable Activity in the "Vulnerable Banking App"!